CTBT/dotnet_basics_2/readme.md

 ---

-## Level 14: Initial data sync
+## Level 14: Data import in a background job
-The goal is to sync the pokemon data set initially on application startup.
+The goal is to sync the pokemon data set initially on application startup to decouple it from requests.

 - Create a class ``PokemonSyncJob``that uses the [ÌHostedService](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-10.0&tabs=visual-studio#ihostedservice-interface) interface to execute startup code
 - The new class needs the pokemon api and a database context as dependencies.
 The database context can´t be refrenced because it does have a different scope lifetime. use the ``IServiceProvider`` instead and create a new instance like that: